-“British Nigerian Me?” is a short documentary I made about people born of Nigerian parents but raised in the United Kingdom without much knowledge of their heritage, culture or understanding of their mother tongues.
-It looks at one of the issues faced by people of dual heritage who are torn between two different cultures and are confused about their identity.
+I made a short documentary about people born of Nigerian parents but raised in the United Kingdom without much knowledge of their heritage, culture or understanding of their mother tongues.
+The film, “British Nigerian Me?,” looks at one of the issues faced by people of dual heritage who are torn between two different cultures and are confused about their identity.
 Hence, the reason for the question mark in the title.

 On returning to London, I started to wonder how many other people are in similar situations like me and decided to explore this further.
 There are multiple reasons why: parents not teaching their children about their culture; children are simply not interested in learning their language or knowing about their culture; and parents not valuing their culture and heritage.